Search Our Database

 With CSF, you can perform:

-1. restricting public access to certain services in the server
+1. Restricting public access to certain services in the server

-2. preventing DDoS attacks
+2. Preventing DDoS attacks

-3. whitelisting and blacklisting IPs
+3. Whitelisting and blacklisting IPs

 One of the services that comes with CSF is called Login Failure Daemon (LFD).
 The purposes of LFD is to observe user’s activity for multiple failure login attempts, which is commonly seen in Brute Force attacks.
 Meaning if CSF notice that there’s multiple failed login attempts made by a specific IP, the CSF will proceed to temporarily block the IP from further accessing the IP.
 The ban on the IP will automatically expired, however you can also manually remove the IP from being blocked.